agrastp/BookReviewApp/README.md

   This is a collaborated project amongst peers in the OSU/EdX Fullstack Development Program.
 We used various resources to guide in the development of this project:

-  -Book descriptions and some reviews from [goodreads.com](https://www.goodreads.com/) -Module 13 and 14 Challenges and class examples
+  -Book descriptions and some reviews from [goodreads.com](https://www.goodreads.com/)<br>
+  -Module 13 and 14 Challenges and class examples used as references and common code<br>
+  -[Canva](https://www.canva.com) was utilized to create the logo image <br>

 ----------------------